lamb-dao/go_enrichment/README.md

 ### Step 0 - Files and Variables

-Put your sequences of interest in the `03_sequences` folder in a file named `transcriptome.fasta`.
+Put your sequences of interest in the `03_sequences` folder in a file named `input.fasta`.
 If you use another name, you will need to modify the `SEQUENCE_FILE` variable in the `blast_against_swissprot.py` script.

 Modifying the `SWISSPROT_DB` variable may be useful if you prefer the script to point to a previously installed blastplus database in a different location.